CExA-project/cheat-sheet-for-kokkos/utilization.md

 ## Scratch memory

-Each team has access to a scratch memory pad, only accessible by its threads.
+Each team has access to a scratch memory pad, which has the team's lifetime, and is only accessible by the team's threads.
-This memory has the lifetime of the team.
-This optimization is useful when all members of a team interact with the same data multiple times, and takes advantage of GPU low-latency scratch memories and CPU caches.

 <!--#ifndef PRINT-->
 <img title="Doc" alt="Doc" src="./images/doc_txt.svg" height="25">  https://kokkos.org/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html#team-scratch-pad-memory